matter-labs/zksync-era/docs/specs/the_hyperchain/2_hyperbridges.md

   - L3 to L3 same L2 eth transfer
   - L3 to L3 different L2 eth transfer
   - Cross Prover L2 to L2 transfer

-## Long term features:

-- Fractal scaling
-- multiple gas tokens.
-  We need to be able to send a message that has not
-- supporting shared validity sequencing